Yaqui sucker: Reproduction and biology

 Spawning will usually take place early in the calendar year, particularly March and April due to specific water temperature preferences.
 During these periods the males will turn blue, while the females remain a yellowish brown.
 Juvenile suckers will immediately have exponential growth spurts, reaching 75% of their full length within the first year.
 Heavy predation and sexual selection could be contributing to these trends in growth.
 Little else is known about the reproductive habits and parental characteristics of this particular species of sucker, probably because federal permits to study endangered species are difficult to obtain.
 Suckers prefer fast and shallow runs during flooding seasons, and will retreat to slower and deeper pools during droughts.
 Suckers eat by pulling food off of the bottom of streams; therefore a heavy amount of sediment discharge is needed.
 This is why the loss of wetlands and environmental pressures are so detrimental to the sucker.
 Wetland loss and lack of sediment discharge/recharge are strongly correlated to the disappearance of the species.

 Conservation

 Arizona placed the Yaqui sucker on the Endangered species list in 1988, and little has been done to recover their numbers.
-Aquifer pumping, reduction in stream flows, and predation from non-native green sunfish, are all major contributing factors to the decline of the species according to Nature Serve (2002).
+Aquifer pumping, reduction in stream flows, and predation from non-native green sunfish, are all major contributing factors to the decline of the species according to NatureServe (2002).
 The San Bernardino Ranch has current plans to reintroduce individuals in attempt to recharge the population, and other projects involve federal habitat preservation.
 Dexter National Fish Hatchery has had the most success, because they have developed an effective method for reintroducing the species, and providing the criteria for spawning.